 Want to get close to these Osaka attractions?
 Here’s where to stay…

 Choosing where to stay in Osaka isn’t always an easy task.
 Osaka’s got a serious case of sprawl, and if you don’t know how to narrow down your search, you’re gonna end up with a tad too much choice.

-I’d recommend sticking by either Namba or Umeda.
+I’d recommend sticking by either Namba or Umeda, two of the best areas to stay in Osaka.
 From each of these districts, you’ll be close to major transport routes and will be able to scoot around the city with ease.
-Here are a few recommendations:
+Here are a few recommendedations: